 Hardship personal loans are intended to help you get through a period of financial difficulty, such as unexpected medical bills or job loss.
 You apply for a hardship loan as you would any other personal loan.

-Hardship loans typically tend to be for smaller amounts than other personal loans because they’re intended to help you deal with a temporary setback.
-These loans also have shorter repayment terms.
-Because they are for smaller sums and have shorter payoff times, they can also be easier to qualify for since the lender isn't taking on as much risk.
+Hardship loans tend to be for smaller amounts than other personal loans because they're intended to help you deal with a temporary setback.
+These loans generally also have shorter repayment terms.
+Because of this, they may have more flexible requirements.

-If you are approved for a hardship personal loan, you'll receive a lump sum of money to use as you need.
+If you're approved for a hardship personal loan, you'll receive a lump sum of money to use as you need.
 Then, you'll repay the loan on a set repayment schedule, with interest.

 How is a hardship program different from a hardship loan?